A Teacher’s Guide to Helping Kids With OCD

 If a child in your classroom is struggling with OCD, he may be distracted, frustrated in completing his work, and even disruptive to other students.
 (To identify the symptoms and behaviors of OCD, see A Teacher's Guide to OCD in the Classroom.)
 Here are some things we can do to help him, and the class as a whole, focus on learning:

 Extended time for tests and papers.
 If writing is a problem for a child who needs to find the perfect way to say something, he's going to need more time to finish those essay questions or papers.

-Laptops for writing: If writing and rewriting/erasing is really problematic for a child, we can talk about using a laptop for taking notes, and having all assignments be typed instead of handwritten.
+Laptops for writing: If writing and rewriting/erasing is really problematic for a child, consider letting her use a laptop for taking notes, and having all assignments be typed instead of handwritten.

 A buddy system: A buddy is like a peer coach who sits next to the child and prompts him to keep up with note-taking and staying on task.
 It can be great for the buddy, to foster a sense of confidence and pride, to be able to help someone in need, and great for fostering friendship.